Workers' Comp Process & Pitfalls

 When a family member is injured on the job, it is a potentially disastrous situation—especially if that family member is the sole provider.
 The loss of a family member’s entire income can leave the family in dire financial straights.
 The workers' compensation system, also known as workers' comp, is designed to prevent these types of tragedies.
 The main purpose of the workers' comp system is to provide medical coverage, disability if the victim is unable to return to work, and, if necessary, retraining and rehab to help the victim return to work.
 While this system sounds like the ideal security blanket, the system itself has many flaws and pitfalls that can make a difficult situation worse.

-As Manchester workers' compensation attorneys serving Vermont and New Hampshire, we at The Law Offices of Van Dorn, Curtiss, Rousseau & Ross have seen many people struggle through the system while seeking benefits to which they are entitled.
+As Manchester workers' compensation attorneys serving Vermont and New Hampshire, we at Van Dorn, Curtiss, Rousseau & Ross, PLLC have seen many people struggle through the system while seeking benefits to which they are entitled.
 Employees must notify their supervisor of the injuries, and the supervisor must notify the company’s workers' comp coordinator.
 The coordinator must then notify the company’s insurance carrier.

 Insurance companies don’t make money by paying out claims; they make money by figuring out ways not to pay claims.
 Sometimes, injured workers are sent to doctors that are friendly with the insurance carrier.
 Those doctors will give the injured worker a clean bill of health even though the worker may still be injured.
 Sometimes the worker may not be able to return to work, though they want to.
 They want to provide for their family but are often treated as if they are trying to defraud the company.